elizabeth-shin/elizabeth-shin.github.io/index.md

 I work at the intersection of:

-- **Strategic architecture:** Governance-first systems and automated workflows
+- **Strategic architecture:** Governance-first systems, capability modeling, and automated workflows
-- **AI enablement & adoption:** Driving measurable behavior change and tool adoption
+- **AI transformation & adoption:** Designing environments that drive measurable behavior change and sustained tool usage
-- **Emerging tech transformation:** Pioneering AI-native practices for engineering and product teams
+- **Emerging tech enablement:** Defining AI-native practices for engineering and product organizations

 This site is a living portfolio as I formalize and publish my blueprints.